Welch College of Business Team Finishes 3rd in 198-Mile Relay Race

 Ragnar Relay Team

-On the weekend of May 21st, 12 members of the Sacred Heart University’s John F. Welch College of Business shed their business attire to battle against other teams in the New England-based RAGNAR Relay Race.
+On the weekend of May 21st, 12 members of the Sacred Heart University’s Jack Welch College of Business shed their business attire to battle against other teams in the New England-based RAGNAR Relay Race.
 The race consists of 198 miles and is not only one of 15 being held around the United States, but also a part of the world’s largest relay series.
 The team, “It’s Business Time”, raced from Yale University in New Haven, CT all the way to Harvard Stadium in Boston.

 “We created the team to bring some of the WCOB community together,” said Sean Heffron, director of the Student Experience in the College of Business, as well as member of the team.
 “We never thought we’d actually win anything.
 We had no idea what to expect, or what a good finishing time would be.”

 Despite the surprising results, the team did not go into the race unprepared.
 They started training for the event months ago.